Murder of Tina Harmon

-Tina Marie Harmon (June 9, 1969 – October 29, 1981) was a 12-year-old American girl who was abducted, raped, and murdered on October 29, 1981 after being dropped off in Lodi, Ohio.
+Tina Marie Harmon (June 9, 1969 – October 29, 1981) was a 12-year-old American girl who was abducted, raped, and murdered on October 29, 1981, after being dropped off in Lodi, Ohio.
 After the discovery of her body, she was later buried at the Maple Mound Cemetery.
 Two men were originally convicted of her murder on circumstantial evidence but were eventually released when the conviction was overturned.
 Harmon's murder was solved in 2010 when DNA from the individual who raped her was matched to Robert Anthony Buell.

 Case history

 Tina Harmon was reportedly last seen with a man in his twenties after she had been dropped off by her father's girlfriend in Lodi, Ohio.
 Harmon's body was later found next to an oil well site in Navarre, Ohio, five days after her abduction.
 Nutmeg-colored carpet fibers and dog hair were found on her clothing.

-In 1982, Ernest Holbrook, Jr. and Herman Ray Rucker were convicted of both the rape and murder of Harmon, but after complications with the witnesses' testimonies, one of them recanted.
-Rucker was given a new trial and was released in 1983.
+In 1982, Ernest Holbrook, Jr. and Herman Ray Rucker were convicted of both the rape and murder of Harmon and received life sentences, but after complications with the witnesses' testimonies, one of them recanted.
+Rucker was given a new trial and was released in 1983, while Holbrook was pardoned in 1984.
+Holbrook's cousin, Curtis Maynard, the prime witness against Rucker and Holbrook, was convicted of perjury after recanting his testimony and sentenced to six to 20 years in prison.
+He served 13 months.